 How It Works

-2. AI generation - Claude or GPT-4 generates comprehensive docs
+2. AI generation: Claude or GPT-4 generates structured endpoint and schema docs

 Real-World Example